aclemons/emailrelay/doc/reference.rst

 If the filter program creates completely new e-mail messages in the spool directory then they may not be processed immediately, or they may be completely ignored.
-To get E-MailRelay to pick up any new messages use the special 103 exit code together with with *--poll*, or perhaps run *emailrelay --as-client* from within the filter program itself.
+To get E-MailRelay to pick up any new messages use the special 103 exit code or perhaps run *emailrelay --as-client* from within the filter program itself.

 As an example of a simple filter program processor this shell script examines the sending client's IP address and conditionally passes the message into